Jorgan612/spotlight-cinema/README.md

   - [Project Specs](#project-specs)

 ## Abstract
 The goal was to build a React app with the [Movie Database API](https://www.themoviedb.org/).
 This app allows users to view movies from the entire collection, by genre, or searched titles.
 A user can search for a movie by title and their search results will filter in real time.
 If a user clicks on a movie it will show the user details about it.
 Users will also be able to add movies to a watchlist that will show up on a seperate `watchlist` page.
-Additionally, when visiting the site, and on the homepage, a movie trailer will be selected at random for viewing.
+Additionally, when visiting the homepage, a movie trailer will be selected at random for viewing.

 ## Technologies
   - JavaScript